 Reaching Nessmuk's Winter Camp

 Not too long after hiking adjacent to Babb Creek, hikers will find another trail sign which is labeled "Creek View", "Main Trail", "Falls" -- each with arrows.
 This recording heads towards the "Creek View" following the old railroad embankment along Babb Creek.
 Finally, the trail will end at the end of the old railroad embankment where it meets Babb Creek.
 This location has a sign marking the nearby location of Nessmuk's Winter Camp.
 While nothing is left of Nessmuk's camp, it's a beautiful place to find solitude like Nessmuk once did.
 Hikers will also find a large pool within Babb Creek just below the old railroad embankment which is home to plenty of brook trout, making this a great backcounty fishing hole.
-It must be noted that heavy metal runoff from mines upstream do contaminate these waters despite that trout are thriving in these waters.
+It must be noted that heavy metal runoff from mines upstream do contaminate these waters despite that trout are thriving here.
+There was a large and expensive effort to correct the water runoff from the old mines, which allows for fish to actually live in Babb Creek.
+Click here more information on the restoration of the Babb Creek watershed.

 The hike back up to the Mid State Trail from here is fairly simple -- hike back to the trail sign along Babb Creek and take a right-hand turn (head uphill) along the yellow blazes to reach the Mid State Trail once again.